Adopting the most effective leadership style is key to success

 Top tips to help you develop your unique leadership style

 As your leadership skills and experience grow, you will need to reflect on your style.
 Where necessary you may need to switch and develop your specific leadership style.
-In the preceding part of this article, some of the factors which need to be taken into account are set out in order to help you determine which leadership style to choose.
-However, there are a number of steps and tips you can use to make sure you are adopting the most effective leadership style in any given situation.
+In the preceding part of this article, some of the factors which need to be taken into account are set out to help you determine which leadership style to choose.
+However, there are several steps and tips you can use to make sure you are adopting the most effective leadership style in any given situation.

 1. The ability to self reflect

-Self-reflection is really key.
-Unless you recognise your own preferred natural style and have the ability to hold this up to the mirror then you are unlikely to develop the self-awareness you need to build dexterity into your leadership style.
+Self-reflection is key.
+Unless you recognise your preferred natural style and can hold this up to the mirror then you are unlikely to develop the self-awareness you need to build dexterity into your leadership style.
 Self-reflection in this scenario is about recognising your emotions.
 It’s also about observing your thinking and behaviours.
-By doing so discovering the style you use when in autopilot mode.
+By doing so discover the style you use when in autopilot mode.

 2. Ask for feedback from your team